typewirets/typewirets/docs/design-philosophy.md

 - More flexible composition possibilities
 - Better testability as each aspect can be tested independently
 - Easier to adapt to different container implementations

+## Addressing Common DI Criticisms

+Dependency Injection (DI) often faces criticism for being "over-engineering" or "too complex".
+These perceptions usually stem from experiences with heavyweight DI frameworks.
+TypeWire addresses these concerns directly:

+### 1. Framework Overhead
+**Criticism**: DI frameworks add unnecessary complexity and bloat.
+**TypeWire's Approach**:
+- Minimal bundle size with no external dependencies
+- No runtime metadata or reflection
+- Simple, focused API surface
+- Works well with tree-shaking

+### 2. Configuration Complexity
+**Criticism**: Setting up containers and bindings feels like unnecessary ceremony.
+**TypeWire's Approach**:
+- Functional composition instead of complex configuration
+- Immutable definitions that are easy to reason about
+- Clear separation between definition and resolution
+- Progressive adoption path

+### 3. Learning Curve
+**Criticism**: Understanding DI patterns and best practices takes too much time.
+**TypeWire's Approach**:
+- Familiar TypeScript patterns
+- Explicit dependencies that are easy to understand
+- Clear error messages for common issues
+- Minimal concepts to learn

+### 4. Premature Abstraction
+**Criticism**: DI encourages abstraction where simple code would suffice.
+**TypeWire's Approach**:
+- No forced patterns or abstractions
+- Support for both simple and complex use cases
+- Clear guidance on when to use DI
+- Ability to start simple and add complexity as needed

+The key insight is that DI isn't about adding complexity - it's about managing complexity that already exists in your application.
+TypeWire provides the tools to handle this complexity without introducing unnecessary overhead.